 I have been pulling the stool from my drafting table over to use as a little side table when painting at my easel, so I thought that would be a good place to use my freshly painted stool.

-It gives me a place to set my palette while I’m painting…
+This stool is a perfect place to set my palette while I’m painting…

 But I can also use it as a little side table in other parts of the studio (or the house for that matter.)
 It’s light and easy to just pick up and move around.